RazaqAdedeji/ansible-config-mgt/README.md

 # ansible-config-mgt

-Test if jenkins is working properly
+Test if jenkins is working